As far as energy-efficient HVAC installation in Austin, there’s great news for your family this tax season.

 Yes, there’s a lifetime limit of $500 per home.
 This means if you have taken this incentive in previous years, you must reduce any credit you already claimed.

-If you’ve already claimed the highest amount, you won’t qualify for any extra incentives with this extension.
+If you’ve previously claimed the highest amount, you won’t qualify for any other incentives with this extension.

 Credit Maximums for Particular Equipment

-Credits are limited for a few participating items:
+Credits are limited for a few eligible items: